Franciscus Sonnius: Life

 Sonnius was born in Son.
 He went to school in 's-Hertogenbosch and Leuven, and afterwards studied medicine for a time, then theology.
 In 1536 he received the licentiate and in 1539 the doctorate in theology.
-After labouring for a short time as a parish priest at Meerbeek and Leuven, he became professor of theology at Leuven University in 1544, and attended the Council of Trent in 1546, 1547, and 1551.
+After labouring for a short time as a parish priest at Meerbeek, between 1535 and 1568 he was the 'pastor' of the parish St-Jacob in Leuven.
+He became professor of theology at Leuven University in 1544, and attended the Council of Trent in 1546, 1547, and 1551.
 He was sent to the council first by Bishop Charles de Croÿ, bishop of Tournai, then by Mary of Hungary, the regent of the Netherlands.

 In 1557 he also took an active part in the Colloquy of Worms.
 Not long after this Philip II of Spain sent him to Rome to negotiate with Pope Paul IV in regard to ecclesiastical matters in the Netherlands, especially regarding increasing the number of dioceses and separating the Belgian monasteries from the German, as in the latter the Reformation was rapidly spreading.
 In acknowledgment of his success, he was appointed bishop of 's-Hertogenbosch in 1566, but he was not consecrated until two years later, by Cardinal Granvelle.

 In 1569 he was appointed the first bishop of Antwerp, and in the following year entered into possession of his diocese.
 He founded an ecclesiastical court and visited all the parishes of his diocese.
 He proclaimed the decrees of the Council of Trent and established regular meetings of the deaneries.
 As bishop of Antwerp he held two diocesan synods, setting an example that exerted influence beyond the boundaries of the archdiocese of Mechelen.
 He resided in Antwerp until his death in 1576, aged 69.
 In 1616 the cathedral chapter and the city erected a monument to him.